anthony-marvin/Glacial-Tools/readme.txt

 [g_2] - Defines a 2 wide section column.
 Takes up 2/12 of a row.
 Translates to <div class="g-col g-col-2">
 [g_1] - Defines a 1 wide section column.
 Takes up 1/12 of a row.
 Translates to <div class="g-col g-col-1">

+[g_flex] - Defines a flexible box with the items centered.
+Translates to <div class="g-flex">
+[g_flex_start] - Defines a flexible box with the items set to the start of the box.
+Translates to <div class="g-flex begin">
+[g_flex_end] - Defines a flexible box with the items set to the end of the box.
+Translates to <div class="g-flex end">
+[g_video] - Centers and makes sure the video is responsive to an extent.
+Translates to <div class="g-video">

 == Screenshots ==

 == Changelog ==
+= 1.05 =
-= 1.04 =
+* Added flexbox items and responsive video div classes = 1.04 =
 * Updated and reformatted readme
 = 1.03 =